-For unlisted enterprises, if market value is not available at the open and close of business in the period, estimate the market value of your holding of equity securities by using one of the following:
+For unlisted enterprises, if market value is not available at the close of business at period end, please estimate the market value of your holding of equity securities by using one of the following:

 - a recent transaction price;

 - director's valuation; or

 - net asset value.
 (Net asset value is equal to total assets, including intangibles, less non-equity liabilities and the paid up value of non-voting shares).
 Assets and liabilities should be recorded at current, rather than historical value.